hmakelin/gisnav-docker/README.md

 # GISNav SITL Simulation Environment

 This repository provides Docker scripts for building and running a PX4 SITL simulation environment for testing GISNav.
+The `px4-sitl` container launches a PX4 SITL simulation in Gazebo along with QGroundControl, `micrortps_agent` and `gscam`, while the standalone `mapproxy` container runs a MapProxy WMS (proxy) server.

 ## Quick Start